Vividness of Visual Imagery Questionnaire: Validation

-Rodway, Gillies and Schepman (2006) used a novel long-term change detection task to determine whether participants with low and high vividness scores on the VVIQ2 showed any performance differences.
-Rodway et al. (2006) found that high vividness participants were significantly more accurate at detecting salient changes to pictures compared to low vividness participants.
-This replicated an earlier study by Gur and Hilgard (1975).

-An unresolved issue about image vividness ratings concerns whether the ratings are measures of a “trait”, a “state” or a mixture of the two.
-An updated meta analysis of the validity of the VVIQ by Runge, Cheung and D’Angiulli (2017) compared two main formats used to measure imagery vividness: trial-by-trial vividness ratings (VRs) and the Vividness of Visual Imagery Questionnaire (VVIQ).
-The associations between the vividness scores obtained using these two formats and all existing behavioural, cognitive and neuroscientific measures were computed.
-Significantly larger effect sizes were found for VR than for VVIQ, which suggest that VRs provide a more reliable self-report measure than the VVIQ, and “may reflect a more direct route of reportability than the latter”.
+An updated meta-analysis of the validity of the VVIQ by Runge et al. compared two main formats used to measure imagery vividness: trial-by-trial vividness ratings (VRs) and the Vividness of Visual Imagery Questionnaire (VVIQ).
+Associations were computed between the vividness scores obtained using these two formats and behavioural, cognitive, and neuroscientific measures.
+Significantly larger effect sizes were found for VRs than for VVIQ, which suggest that VRs provide a more reliable self-report measure than the VVIQ, and “may reflect a more direct route of reportability than the latter”.

 Neuropsychological studies

-Recent studies have found that individual differences in VVIQ scores can be used to predict changes in a person's brain while visualizing different activities.
-Unlike associations between cognitive or perceptual performance measures and VVIQ scores, demand characteristics and social desirability effects can be eliminated as possible explanations of any observed differences between vivid and non-vivid images.

-Marks and Issac (1995) mapped electroencephalographic (EEG) activity topographically during visual and motor imagery in vivid and non-vivid imagers.
-Topographical maps of EEG activation revealed attenuation of alpha power in vivid images during visual imagery, particularly in the left posterior quadrant of the cortex, but enhanced alpha power during motor imagery.

-Amedi, Malach and Pascual-Leone (2005) predicted that VVIQ scores might be correlated with the degree of deactivation of the auditory cortex in individual subjects in functional magnetic resonance imaging (fMRI).
-These investigators found a significant positive correlation between the magnitude of A1 deactivation (negative blood-oxygen-level-dependent -BOLD- signal in auditory cortex) and the subjective vividness of visual imagery (Spearman r = 0.73, p < 0.05).
-In a related study, Xu Cui, Cameron Jeter, Dongni Yang, Read Montague and David Eagleman (2007) also observed that reported vividness is correlated with an objective measure of brain activity: the early visual cortex activity relative to the whole brain activity measured by fMRI.
-These results show that individual differences in the visual imagery vividness are quantifiable even in the absence of subjective report.
+Amedi et al. predicted that VVIQ scores might be correlated with the degree of deactivation of the auditory cortex in individual subjects in functional magnetic resonance imaging (fMRI).
+These investigators found a significant correlation between the magnitude of A1 deactivation (negative blood-oxygen-level-dependent -BOLD- signal in auditory cortex) and the subjective vividness of visual imagery (Spearman r = 0.73, p < 0.05).
+Similarly, a study by Cui et al. observed that reported vividness is correlated with an objective fMRI measure of brain activity: the early visual cortex activity relative to the whole brain activity.
+These results suggest that individual differences in visual imagery vividness may be quantifiable even in the absence of subjective self-reported scales such as the VVIQ.